 Enel Produzione has chosen to adopt sustainable solutions throughout the project.
 Selective demolition has also enabled immediate on-site reuse of 3,000 cubic metres of crushed concrete.
 This means waste is kept to a minimum, thereby transforming materials that would otherwise be thrown away or used for scrap into new material resources.
 Sustainable solutions are also being applied to the logistics hub project, like LED lamps, waste water phyto-purification systems and rainwater collection to irrigate green areas and for the fire extinguishing system.

-Carpi’s mayor, Alberto Bellelli, also confirms that the town is an example of the practical application of all the principles behind Futur-e.
-“When a private organisation is ready to take on this level of investment, concepts like regeneration, reuse and no further land use assume a real, practical meaning.
+Carpi Mayor Alberto Bellelli also confirms that the city is an example of the practical application of all circular economy principles.
+“When a private organization is ready to take on this level of investment, concepts like regeneration, reuse and no further land use assume a real, practical meaning.
 The project has sparked off an extremely positive debate in the town.
 People especially appreciate the way the site will be regenerated by using scrap and taking advantage of scientific methods to avoid any adverse environmental impact.”